January 17, 2014

 September 21, 2013

-Trevor Nunn directs the world stage premiere of Fatal Attraction at the Theatre Royal Haymarket.
+Trevor Nunn directs the world stage premiere of Fatal Attraction at the Theatre Royal Haymarket starring Natascha McElhone, Kristin Davis and Mark Bazeley.

-Trevor Nunn is to direct a brand new stage adaptation of the smash-hit movie Fatal Attraction, at the Theatre Royal Haymarket from 8 March 2014.
+A brand new stage adaptation of the smash-hit movie Fatal Attraction comes to the Theatre Royal Haymarket (from 8 March 2014).

-The new stage adaptation by James Dearden, who wrote the original 1987 screenplay for Fatal Attraction which starred Michael Douglas and Glenn Close, is to feature a few new twists and will play a limited season at the Theatre Royal Haymarket.
+The new stage play by James Dearden, who wrote the original 1987 screenplay for Fatal Attraction which starred Michael Douglas and Glenn Close, is running for a strictly limited season at the Theatre Royal Haymarket.

 In Fatal Attraction a casual liaison between married man Dan Gallagher and gorgeous woman Alex Forrest turns into a living nightmare for the successful New York lawyer when Alex refuses to be passed aside.
 With terrifying consequences, she pursues Dan and his family in this compelling tale of obsession and revenge.